goodeggs/bites/src/documents/posts/2014-04-29-written-hiring-criteria.html.md

 Before a candidate interviews with our team at Good Eggs, the people who are going to participate in the interview have a short meeting to review our criteria, identify those criteria for which we already have insight and those for which we specifically want to get more.
 Our existing insights may come from work history, phone conversations, Github...

-We've designed our different interview sessions to give us coverage across all of our criteria.
+We've designed our interview sessions to give us coverage across all of our criteria.
 Different interviewers are responsible for getting insight into different criteria.
 When we pass the candidate from one interview to the next, we tell the next interviewer(s) if we have outstanding questions that we would like them to try to answer.

 When we gather to make a decision on how to move forward we use our criteria to have a focused conversation about the strengths and weaknesses of the candidate.
 Do they meet the criteria for which we require a "yes" and for the others how well did they perform?
 If we find that we disagree on our evaluation or have failed to gain insight into one or more of our criteria then we may design next steps to get more insight into those specifics.